kskelm/baringo/README.md

 Using Baringo is easy:
-1. Register your application there (*Mandatory; Imgur requires this*).
+* Register your application there (*Mandatory; Imgur requires this*).
 You will receive a clientId key and a clientSecret key.
 As noted, keep these secret. **Read the documentation below before doing this!**
-2. Set up your Java project to include this library.
+* Set up your Java project to include this library.
-3. In your code, create a client and start calling services.
+* In your code, create a client and start calling services.

+Here's an example:

 ```java
 import com.github.kskelm.baringo.BaringoClient;